 Approximately 63.2% of the Orange County population is between the ages of 18 and 64; 15.38% are aged 65 and older, and 21.42% are younger than 18.
 The age distribution of the population in the region is similar.

-Among the participating HUD Entitlement Cities, in comparison to the County overall, the Urban County, Laguna Niguel, Mission Viejo, and Newport Beach all have slightly older populations, with over one-fifth of their population aged 65 and older.
+In comparison to the County overall, the Urban County, Laguna Niguel, Mission Viejo, and Newport Beach all have slightly older populations, with over one-fifth of their population aged 65 and older.